-- 3. Clause 14 of the order no F.DE./15(56)/Act/2009/778 dated 11.02.2009 states "development fee, not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, upgradation and replacement of furniture, fixture and equipment.
+- 2. Clause 14 of the order no F.DE./15(56)/Act/2009/778 dated 11.02.2009 states "development fee, not exceeding 15% of the total annual tuition fee may be charged for supplementing the resources for purchase, upgradation and replacement of furniture, fixture and equipment.
 Development fee, if required to be charged, shall be treated as capital receipt and shall be collected only if the school is maintaining a Depreciation Reserve Fund, equivalent to the depreciation charged in the revenue accounts and the collection under this head along with income generated from the investment made out of this fund will be kept in a separately maintained Development Fund Account".
-Thus, the above direction provides for: - Not to charge development fee for more than 15% of tuition fee. - Development fee will be used for purchase, upgradation and replacement of furniture, fixtures, and equipment. - Development fee will be treated as capital receipts. - Depreciation reserve fund is to be maintained.
+Thus, the above direction provides for: - Not to charge development fee for more than 15% of tuition fee. - Development fee will be used for purchase, upgradation and replacement of furniture, fixtures, and equipment.